Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 It further turns out that the tuna canneries are there because there is no minimum wage and they have low wages there.

-Now it's much lower.
+Now, it's much lower.

-Thailand is sixty-seven cents an hour, Philippines sixty-six cents an hour.
+Thailand is $0.67 an hour, Philippines $0.66 an hour.

 Why do you suppose?

-In other words, ladies and gentlemen, if you voted for change, if you voted to spank the Republicans for corruption and and uh the culture of corruption, if you did, then you voted in the alternative guys who have the same kind of corrupt behavior when it comes to their self-interest.
+In other words, ladies and gentlemen, if you voted for change, if you voted to spank the Republicans for corruption and the culture of corruption, if you did, then you voted in the alternative guys who have the same kind of corrupt behavior when it comes to their self-interest.

-Uh, they're not going to get jobs because the minimum wage is going to apply in the Marianas, which has a are you ahead of me yet?
+The Marianas, another group of islands that have problems getting jobs, same deal, they're not going to get jobs because the minimum wage is going to apply in the Marianas, which has a, are you ahead of me yet, Republican governor.

-So much for the culture.
+So much for the culture of corruption.

 And we're back on the Rush Show.

-I'm Roger Hedgecock, filling in for Rush Limbaugh today, a day off, a couple days off here.
+I'm Roger Hedgecock filling in for Rush Limbaugh today, a day off, a couple days off here.

-Alan, Decatur, Illinois is next on the Rush program.
+Alan, Decatur, Illinois, is next on the Rush program.

 Hi, Al.